JPLee01/pandas-project/README.md

   LICENSE     |    MIT License for the project README.md   |    This file; A Description of the Project and Instructions IrisData.csv |  Iris Flower Data Set
+  Analysis.py | Python Programme for carrying out analysis of the Iris Data set Visualisation.py | Python Programme for creating visualisations of the Iris Data set

 ## 3 Fishers Iris Data Set
 ------------------------------------------------------------------------------------------------